curityio/example-consentor/README.md

 ```

 ### Note
 This code is just for demonstration.
 Its purpose is to show the basic features of a consent plugin and provide basic classes.
 It is by no means complete and has known limitations.
-For example, it is missing an opt-out workflow, lacks error handling and has hardcoded values, but it includes everything to get started with a consent plugin.
+For example, it is missing an opt-out workflow, lacks error handling and has hardcoded values, but it includes everything to get started with a Consentor plugin.

 #### License